Why visit Tivoli Gardens in 2022? 5 top reasons

 Looking for a getaway with a touch of much-needed fun and adventure?
 Then how about blowing the cobwebs off with a Copenhagen city break and a trip to Tivoli Gardens?

-The Danish capital’s no.1 amusement park is ready to welcome back visitors with a full programme of activities alongside a range of new safety measures to comply with the most current COVID-19 recommendations from the authorities.
+The Danish capital’s no.1 amusement park is ready to welcome back visitors with a full programme of activities.

 Tivoli Gardens, which first opened way back in 1843, has everything you could want for the perfect day out: white-knuckle rides, lush gardens, live performances, activities for the little ones and a ton of gourmet restaurants.
 It’s the perfect place to spend a day or two with the family.

 Excited?
-Here are six great reasons to visit Tivoli this year.
+Here are five great reasons to visit Tivoli this year.

 There are rides for all ages at Tivoli.
 For kids, there are mini bumper cars, a Ferris wheel, and a magical trunk, which takes them on an immersive journey through Hans Christian Andersen’s land of fairy tales.